Kristina01111000/Drws_site/README.md

 - add links to the quiz on the site
 - get an update about what he is sending Basit
 - talk about toxic backlinks if he wants to
+- ask about not removing the graph from 40